How to Register Your Car in Dubai

 - Valid Vehicle Technical Inspection Certificate (if a used car does not clear the technical testing phase, it is sent for retest after necessary repairs)

-- Vehicle Insurance
+- Vehicle Insurance with electronic test

 - Original Emirates ID of the buyer and seller